Bio 415 – Biogeography – Once a year; usually Fall Quarter

 Fulfills GE B2 & B4

-I teach this course 1-2 quarters every year.
+I teach this course 1-2 quarters every year (usually, Fall, Winter).

-Bot 311 – Plants, People, and Civilization – Every Fall
+Bot 311 – Plants, People, and Civilization – Once a year; Fall Quarter

 From the dawn of human history, plants have played an integral role in human societies across the world.
 The course is aimed at generating an appreciation for the myriad uses of plants by human societies, both past and present, locally and globally.
 We will explore the use of plants as food and beverages, raw materials, fuel, medicine and psychoactive drugs, spices and perfumes, genetic resources, and for religious and spiritual needs.
 The future ecological, economic, and social implications of our dependency on plants will also be discussed in light of current threats to plants and their native habitats, including threats to plant-human relations in traditional societies from around the world.
 The important roles played by human societies in maintaining floristic and associated cultural diversity will be a focus of readings, DVD screenings, and discussions.
 You will be introduced to the taxonomy of major edible plant families of the world, including Solanaceae (potato family), Poaceae (rice family), Fabaceae (bean family), Brassicaceae (cabbage family), Asteraceae (sunflower family), Lamiaceae (mint family), Apiaceae (carrot family) and Rosaceae (apple family), among others.
 Evaluations will be based on a mid-term and a final exam, a grocery store scavenger hunt quiz, a mystery plant presentation, a final project involving an oral presentation and short summary paper, lab assignments, and participation in class activities/discussion.
 Prerequisite: One course from GE Area B2.

-I teach this course every other year, starting Fall 2019.
+I teach this course starting Fall 2019.
+Course offered every Fall.
+Taught by myself or Prof. Matt Ritter.